-The Backhand serve is the opposite of the Forehand serve.
-With this service, the player starts the swing from their body and then finishes it with their hands.
+The backhand service is the opposite of the Forehand service.
+With this service, the player starts the swing from their body and finishes it with their hands.
 It requires the player to turn their arms.
 Owing to the nature of this service, you could also use the backhand topspin serve in table tennis games.

 What is ghost serve in table tennis?

-The Ghost serve is one of the trickiest backspin serves out there because it comes with a lot of underspin and a load of fake movements to pull it off.
+The ghost serve is one of the trickiest backspin serves out there because it comes with many underspin and a load of fake movements to pull it off.
 The Ghost serve is executed with a lot of acceleration and explosive movement.
-It is an advanced table tennis serve that requires the acceleration and spin of the ball using wrist movement.
-When executed properly, it is one of the killers serves in table tennis.
+It is advanced table tennis serve that requires the acceleration and spin of the ball using wrist movement.
+When executed correctly, it is one of the killer serves in table tennis.

 What is pendulum serve in table tennis?

-This table tennis serve is also known as the forehand pendulum serve, and it gets its name from the way the bat moves like a pendulum(back and forth) in the serve.
-It is arguably one of the most popular table tennis serves today because it is quite easy to add some spin variation.
+This table tennis service is also known as the forehand pendulum serve, and it gets its name from the way the bat moves like a pendulum(back and forth) in the serve.
+Today, it is arguably one of the most popular table tennis serves because it is quite easy to add some spin variation.
 Most players like to perform this service from their backhand corner.

 How to play table tennis serve?